-In this section, we introduce our proposed method.
-We begin with the initialization of the jailbreaking path in subsection~\ref{sec:part1}.
-We then present our Global Path Refinement in subsection~\ref{sec:part2}, and Active Fabrication techniques in subsection~\ref{sec:part3}.
-The overall workflow is illustrated in Figure \ref{fig: figure_workflow}.
+In this section, we present our proposed approach, \ours.
+We first describe the initialization of the jailbreaking trajectory in Subsection~\ref{sec:part1}.
+We then introduce the Global Refinement in Subsection~\ref{sec:part2}, followed by the Active Fabrication techniques in Subsection~\ref{sec:part3}.
+The overall workflow of our method is illustrated in Figure~\ref{fig:figure_workflow}.